junxit/us-congress-bills-112/bill.md

   >   - **(3)** estimating the number and type of small entities to which the proposed rule will apply;
   >   - **(4)** describing the projected reporting, recordkeeping, and other compliance requirements of the proposed rule, including an estimate of the classes of small entities which will be subject to the requirement and the type of professional skills necessary for preparation of the report and record;
   >   - **(5)** describing all relevant Federal rules which may duplicate, overlap, or conflict with the proposed rule, or the reasons why such a description could not be provided;
-  >   - **(6)** estimating the additional cumulative economic impact of the proposed rule on small entities beyond that already imposed on the class of small entities by the agency or why such an estimate is not available; and
+  >   - **(6)** estimating the additional cumulative economic impact of the proposed rule, or the cumulative impact of any other rule stemming from the implementation of the Free Trade Agreements, on small entities beyond that already imposed on the class of small entities by the agency or why such an estimate is not available; and
   >   - **(7)** describing any disproportionate economic impact on small entities or a specific class of small entities.

 - **(b)** *Final regulatory flexibility analysis*